MikeTaylor/palaeo-vo/vo-manuscript.md

 ![Figure E. Haplocanthosaurus caudal in various orientations](figures/export-jpeg/Figure-E-Haplocanthosaurus-three-orientations.jpeg)

 > **Figure E.** _Haplocanthosaurus_ ?_priscus_ MWC 8028, caudal vertebra ?3, in cross section, showing medial aspect of left side, in three orientations.
 > **A.** In "articular facets vertical" orientation (method 2 of this paper).
-The red line joins the dorsal and ventral margins of the caudal articular facet, and is oriented vertically; the green line joins the dorsal and ventral margins of the cranial articular facet, and is nearly but not exactly vertical, instead inclining slightly forwards.
+The green line joins the dorsal and ventral margins of the caudal articular facet, and is oriented vertically; the red line joins the dorsal and ventral margins of the cranial articular facet, and is nearly but not exactly vertical, instead inclining slightly forwards.
 > **B.** In "neural canal horizontal" orientation (method 3 of this paper).
-The red line joins the cranial and caudal margins of the roof of he neural canal, and is oriented horizontally; the green line joins the cranial and caudal margins of the floor of the neural canal, and is close to horizontally but inclined strongly downwards.
+The green line joins the cranial and caudal margins of the floor of the neural canal, and is oriented horizontally; the red line joins the cranial and caudal margins of the roof of the neural canal, and is close to horizontal but inclined upwards.
 > **C.** In "similarity in articulation" orientation (method 4 of this paper).
 Two copies of the same vertebra, held in the same orientation, are articulated optimally, then the group is rotated until the two are level.
-The red line connects the cranial part of the base of the neural canal of the two copies, and is horizontal; but a horizontal line could join the two copies of any point.
+The green line connects the uppermost point of the prezygapophyseal rami of the two copies, and is horizontal; but a horizontal line could join the two copies of any point.
->
-> XXX Redraft this so that in part B the _base_ of the neural canal is horizontal; and so that a different landmark is used in part C; and revise the caption accordingly; and note in the caption the accident that parts B and C happen to give a very similar result for this vertebra.
+> It happens that for this vertebra methods 3 and 4 (parts B and C of this illustration) give very similar results, but this is accidental.
 ---